from

 aux Petits Légumes et au Gingembre -

-(a UK hanger steak) (see chapter 17) from Chalosse beef, served with young
+steak (chapter 17), from Chalosse beef, served with young vegetables and

 ginger flavor, and when cooked, the aroma and the